liserman/handcodeR/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 5 notes ✖
 ```

 There were no ERRORS or WARNINGS.
-There were 5 NOTES, 2 of which are "New submission".
+There were 6 NOTES, 3 of which are "New submission".

 ```
-❯ On windows-x86_64-devel (r-devel), ubuntu-gcc-release (r-release)
+❯ On windows-x86_64-devel (r-devel)
   checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Lukas Isermann <lukas.isermann@uni-mannheim.de>'

   New submission

+❯ On ubuntu-gcc-release (r-release) checking CRAN incoming feasibility ...
+[6s/11s] NOTE
+  Maintainer: ‘Lukas Isermann <lukas.isermann@uni-mannheim.de>’

+  New submission

 ❯ On fedora-clang-devel (r-devel) checking CRAN incoming feasibility ...
-[5s/11s] NOTE
+[6s/14s] NOTE
   Maintainer: ‘Lukas Isermann <lukas.isermann@uni-mannheim.de>’

   New submission